goschtl/zope/zc.freeze/trunk/src/zc/freeze/README.txt

 'setproperty' and 'delproperty' functions can generate a freeze-aware descriptor that raises a FrozenError if the set or del methods are called on a frozen object.
-These are rwproperties (see rwproperty.txt; imported from another project.)
+These are rwproperties.

 'makeProperty' generates a freeze-aware descriptor that does a simple get/set but raises FrozenError if the set is attempted on a frozen